OmarAglan/Baa/docs/BOOTSTRAP_CONTRACT.md

 > **Version:** 0.5.6 | [← Component Ownership](COMPONENT_OWNERSHIP.md) | [Language Spec →](LANGUAGE.md)

-This document freezes the language, ABI, standard-library, and IR contracts that Phase 5 bootstrap work must preserve.
+This document freezes the language, ABI, standard-library, and IR contracts that the C reference compiler must preserve, and that any future staged bootstrap work must respect.

 ---

 ## 1. Summary

-This is the `v0.5.1` freeze contract for bootstrap readiness.
-It does not introduce new compiler behavior; it records the behavior that compiler-in-Baa migration work must treat as stable.
+This is the `v0.5.1` freeze contract for reference-compiler stability.
+It does not introduce new compiler behavior; it records the behavior that the C reference compiler must preserve.
+Broad compiler-in-Baa migration is not part of the active v0.5.8–v0.9.0 release path and remains a future staged experiment.

 The authoritative implementation and reference inputs are: